webhintio/hint/docs/user-guide/rules/performance-budget.md

 ## What does the rule check?

-This rule calculates how long it will take to download all the resources loaded initially by the website under a `3G Fast` network.
+This rule calculates how long it will take to download all the resources loaded initially by the website under a `3G Fast` network (but that can be changed, see ["Can the rule be configured?"][can be configured] section).
 If the load time is **greater than 5 seconds**, the rule will fail.

 To calculate the final load time, some assumptions and simplifications are done.
 While the real numbers might be different, the results should provide